 - Is your item highly sought after?
 Is it difficult to obtain?

-I would love to hear your feedback on what, where and for how much you sell your handmade items!
+I would love to hear your feedback on what and where you sell your handmade items!
 What is your best seller?
 Have you opened your own website yet?
 Tell me in your comments below!

 Until next time – Happy Sewing!